It’s My Cheeseburger in Paradise

 Freezer Options (to Prep Way Ahead): The hamburger mixture freezes great, too – no kidding!
 So, while you’re at it, make a double batch and freeze half for the next time you’re making Cheeseburger Salad.
 Or, for a super-fast solution on a busy night, just pull your frozen cheeseburger yumminess out of the freezer, mix in the pickles, and serve it up like our Cheeseburger Sloppy Joes!

 How to Make the Perfect, Easy Cheeseburger Salad

 - First, get your potatoes started.
 Give them a good scrub and cut them into thick wedges.
 Then, toss them in a large zipper bag, add a couple minced cloves of garlic, a little canola oil, a pinch of your favorite spices (like garlic powder, onion powder … whatever you love …) and salt.
 Give it all a good shake, and the potatoes are ready to go!
 Spread them on a parchment-lined baking sheet and roast ’em up.

-- Meanwhile, brown a pound of extra-lean ground beef, then add some ketchup and mustard (that’s the lick-your-plate-clean, cheeseburger-flavored sauce!).
+- Meanwhile, brown a pound of extra-lean ground beef in a large nonstick skillet (we love this one).
+Then add some ketchup and mustard (that’s the lick-your-plate-clean, cheeseburger-flavored sauce!).

-- While your beef mixture is cooking, take a quick moment to chop your onions, tomatoes and sweet pickles.
-(I know, I know – you’re probably thinking “dill” when it comes to cheeseburgers, but trust me on this.
+- While your beef mixture is cooking, grab your favorite knife (this is ours), and take a quick moment to chop your onions, tomatoes and sweet pickles.
+I know, I know – you’re probably thinking “dill” when it comes to cheeseburgers, but trust me on this.
 After I’d tried swapping in sweet pickles instead, I never looked back.
-The sweet pickles are a fantastic flavor twist!)
+The sweet pickles are a fantastic flavor twist!